Daksh777/windows10-debloat/README.md

 # What is this project about?
-This project is meant to debloat Windows 10 to make it use less resources, improve privacy and several other optimisations.
+This project is a collection of various scripts and apps meant to debloat Windows 10 to make it use less resources, improve privacy and several other optimisations.

 ## Sources
 ### Debloat apps: